jmcanterafonseca/jmcanterafonseca.github.io/_posts/2020-06-16-tips-for-your-k8s-ckad-exam.markdown

 but also to **be pretty fluent with the `kubectl` command line**.
 Therefore, it is very important to remember the more frequently used command line options and the main elements of the K8s object manifests (preferably in **YAML** format, as it is terser).
 You can found mock tasks somewhat similar to those found on the exam thanks to the work of
 [Dimitris-Ilias Gkanatsios](https://github.com/dgkanatsios/CKAD-exercises).

+## The Series

 During these blog series I summarize the main "study hooks" in order to be successful in your exam, as I was.
+The series is composed by the following articles:

+* Part 1.
+General Tips.
+(This part)
+* Part 2.
+Pods and configuration.
+* Part 3.
+Service and Deployments.
+* Part 4.
+Volumes, Network Policies.

 ## Documentation Tips